About us: what do we do, and how can we help?

 We strive to be a workplace where people from different backgrounds thrive.
 This includes people from different races, gender identities, sexual orientations, nationalities, and beyond.

 We recognise that because of historical and continuing oppression and inequality, this requires sustained effort.
-We’re often uncertain about how to make our systems, content, and policies more equitable and inclusive, so we regularly solicit input from not just members of our current team but also the Effective Ventures Foundation (our parent organisation), the Centre for Effective Altruism (CEA), and external advisors with relevant expertise.
+We’re often uncertain about how to make our systems, content, and policies more equitable and inclusive, so we regularly solicit input from not just members of our current team but also the Effective Ventures Foundation (our former parent organisation), the Centre for Effective Altruism (CEA), and external advisors with relevant expertise.

 We also endorse CEA’s stance on diversity and inclusion in the effective altruism community and within organisations.